 She wrote the lyrics for the Broadway musical High Fidelity (2006; composer Tom Kitt, book by David Lindsay-Abaire).
 Also with Mr. Kitt, Debbie Does Dallas (additional lyrics) and special material for Kristin Chenoweth and Christine Ebersole.
-Hand-picked by the legendary Arthur Laurents (Gypsy, West Side Story), she wrote additional lyrics for the revival of Hallelujah Baby (Arena Stage, directed by Mr. Laurents).
-She costarred in and wrote the lyrics for the NY Fringe Festival hit For The Love of Tiffany: A Wifetime Original Musical (music Curtis Moore).
+Hand-picked by the legendary Arthur Laurents (Gypsy, West Side Story), she wrote additional lyrics for the revival of Hallelujah, Baby!
+(Arena Stage, directed by Mr. Laurents).
+She costarred in and wrote the lyrics for the New York Fringe Festival hit For The Love of Tiffany: A Wifetime Original Musical (music Curtis Moore).

 Winner of The Jonathan Larson Award, and Abe Ohlman Award from The Songwriter’s Hall of Fame for Excellence in Songwriting; L.A.
 Drama Critics Circle Award Nomination (Best Score), Backstage’s Garland Award (Best Score) for Up the Week Without a Paddle (music Mr. Moore).
 Winner of two MAC Awards and a Bistro Award for Best Comedy Song.